 These are just a subset of the rules that we have reviewed with the EFF to ensure participants keep this contest above board.
 Contestants that do not follow the rules will be disqualified.

 We hope our CTF will raise awareness and provide information that shows companies what they need to educate their workers about malicious social engineering attacks.
 Malicious social engineers never hold contests, never do press releases and never warn the world they will be calling, and they also never have rules.
 To some extent, we feel that our goal has been advanced already by this discussion, and we hope that with the information we will gather during the CTF we will be able to assist many companies to becoming more secure.
-Since the beginning, www.social-engineer.org has been all about “Security Through Education” and this CTF is an extension of that.
+Since the beginning, new.social-engineer.org has been all about “Security Through Education” and this CTF is an extension of that.

 If there are any questions or concerns please feel free to contact us directly.
 We would be happy to discuss this specific social engineering contest, or social engineering threats in general with you and your organization.
 We are here to help the community, please let us know how we can help you.